code-with-amitk/Code-examples/Threads_Processes_IPC/IPC/synchronization/Mutex/README.md

 - **what is lock_guard?**
   - This is mutex wrapper that provides a [RAII](/Languages/Programming_Languages/c++/OOPS_Principles), ie lock the mutex (mutex.lock()) no need to worry about unlocking (mutex.unlock()), when lock_guard object goes out of scope, mutex is automatically unlocked.
   - lock_guard provides mutex for duration of scoped block.
+  - We cannot copy lock_guard, because operator = is deleted.
+Hence its not copy or move assignable.
 - **Why?** If someone locks the mutex and forgets to unlock, then whole process will block.
 - **How it works**
   - This is used to lock the mutex at object creation, But we donot need to unlock the mutex at exit from thread function (or when lock_guard object goes out of scope).